NikosAlexandris/pvgis-prototype/documentation/analysis_of_rsun.md

-   **Important** in this function is that, unlike the `updateGeometryYear` (and the first `calculateGeometryYear` functions), it calculates the solar declination bsed on some alternative method.
+   **Important** in this function is that, unlike the `updateGeometryYear` (and the first `calculateGeometryYear` functions), it calculates the solar declination based on some alternative method.
    That is, it does not use method presented by Jenco.
 This "alternative" method, hardcodes the angle of incidence (see `AOIConstants`) which, in turn does not take in to accound a more realistic approximation of the sun's